 A: The first step is to email us at: thejuntoblog[at]gmail[dot]com.
 Be sure to include your idea for a post and a bit of information about yourself.
 If it sounds like the post fits the overall theme of the blog, we will give you the go-ahead to write and submit the post.
 (Note: It is helpful if your subject line reads: “Re: Guest Post Query.”)

 Q: If I am already acquainted with a member, can I just approach them directly about contributing a guest post?

 A: Yes.
 Early on in the blog’s life, this was how we got a good number of our guest posts.
-However, it is important that the blog’s platform not be limited to members and their acquaintances and that it represents a broader cross-section of the field than our current members at any given time.
-As noted above, it is important to us (and more beneficial to the field) that the blog’s platform is open to grad students and junior faculty from as broad a range of institutions as possible.
+However, it is important to us that the blog’s platform not be limited to members and their acquaintances and that it represents a broader cross-section of the field than our current members at any given time.
+As noted above, it is especially important to us that the blog’s platform is open to grad students and junior faculty from as broad a range of institutions as possible.

 Q: Can I propose/submit a guest post that I am also shopping to other outlets?

 A: This is not ideal, but yes.
 However, we ask that you let us know if the guest post you have submitted is under consideration elsewhere.

 Q: What does a typical Junto post look like?

 A: We strongly encourage anyone considering submitting a guest post idea to read the blog to get a sense of its style, tone, and content, if they are not already a reader of the blog.
 That said, our typical post is between 500 and 1,000 words, and that upper limit is pretty strict for first-time guest posters.
 Our posts typically include a few footnotes, hyperlinks wherever possible, and at least one accompanying graphic.